Lebanese Premier League: Champions

-2022–23 season
+2025–26 season

-The following 12 clubs will compete in the Lebanese Premier League during the 2022–23 season.
+The following 12 clubs will compete in the Lebanese Premier League during the 2025–26 season.

 Media coverage

 Broadcasting rights for the Lebanese Premier League were distributed to MTV Lebanon starting from the 2016–17 season, on a five-year contract worth $600,000 per season; the contract was renewed in 2022 for a further four seasons.
 Live coverage of three games is broadcast each week, and weekly highlights of each match are produced once a week.
 The LFA broadcast the other weekly games on its YouTube channel between 2020 and 2022.

 In October 2022, the LFA and FIFA signed an agreement to show all matches in the Lebanese Second Division, Lebanese Super Cup and Lebanese Women's Football League through the FIFA+ platform; FIFA+ also replaced the LFA YouTube channel in transmitting the remaining Lebanese Premier League games not covered by MTV.

 Stadiums

 At the start of the 2005–06 season, the Lebanese government imposed a ban on spectators due to fears of political and sectarian-inspired violence in the stadiums.
 After six years, in 2011, the ban was lifted and fans were allowed to regularly attend matches.
 While attendance was initially scarce, spectators started to show up more regularly season after season.
 Indeed, in 2018 ultras groups started to form, with Nejmeh's "Ultras Supernova" being the first.
 Other teams quickly followed, such as Ansar, Ahed and Bourj.

-Prior to the start of each season, every team chooses two stadiums as their home venues.
-In case both stadiums are unavailable for a certain matchday, another venue is used.
-While teams such as Nejmeh and Ahed have their own stadiums, respectively Rafic Hariri Stadium and Ahed Stadium, they prefer to use bigger stadiums in Lebanon such as the Camille Chamoun Sports City Stadium and the Beirut Municipal Stadium.